biz-dev-ops/model-viewer-component/README.md

 The id attribute identifies the property within the `window.modelViewer`.

-### title
+### name

-The title attribute is a human-readable title fallback.
+The name attribute is a human-readable name fallback.
 Only used when the model doesn't provide a title.

 ### data-json